Rei-SwitchBot/faq/en-us-second-reply/Ceiling Light.md

 If there are no issues with the included remote control, our technical team will investigate this matter.
 Thanks for your patience and understanding!

 ---
 ### Troubleshooting SwitchBot Ceiling Light Pro will Turn on and off by Itself During Use.

-Thank you for the information provided.
-Sorry for any inconvenience caused.
-We will forward your feedback to our R&D team for further investigation, and would appreciate it if you could share the following information:
+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Please check if other lights in your home are experiencing the same issue to determine if the voltage has stabilized.
-1. the BLE MAC address by going to SwitchBot app → Ceiling Light Pro → Gear icon → Device Information
+2. Please check for any available firmware updates by going to SwitchBot app → Ceiling Light → Gear icon → Firmware & Battery.
+If needed, update the firmware to the latest version located near the device.
-2. (If possible) The time when the phenomenon occurred.
-3. (If capturable) A video of the phenomenon.
-4. Whether any other electrical appliances were operated before the phenomenon occurred.

-*If you have already provided this information, our team will review it and follow up with you shortly.
-Thank you for your patience, and please let us know if you need further assistance. *Kindly note that free replacement services may not be available for devices that are no longer under warranty or were purchased through non-official channels.

 ---